 DON'T: Forget to set up an international phone plan

 Going abroad?
-If you don’t have the ability to disconnect—whether because of work, or needing to frequently check in with family, or because you need to post pics of your awesome trip to social media—ask your wireless carrier what types of international travel phone plans they offer.
-You may be surprised to find that some offer affordable options that allow you to take your talk, text and data allowances overseas for just a couple of extra dollars a day.
-Having a plan in place can help lessen the risk of running up outrageous usage fees if you have to turn your data on when Wi-Fi is unavailable (I learned this lesson the hard way when I turned on my GPS to try to locate a train station in France without having an international plan in place. $40 dollars for a few minutes of usage… ouch!).
-It’s also great to have data so you can easily access Google Translate.
-That app can be a total lifesaver if you’re, for example, in Spain and only mildly paid attention during your high school Spanish classes.
+If you don't have the ability to disconnect—whether because of work, or needing to frequently check in with family, or because you need to post pics of your awesome trip to social media—ask your wireless carrier what types of international travel phone plans they offer.
+You may be surprised to find that some offer the ability to take your talk, text and data allowances overseas for just a couple of extra dollars a day.
+Having a plan in place can help lessen the risk of running up outrageous usage fees if you have to turn your data on when Wi-Fi is unavailable (I learned this lesson the hard way when I turned on my GPS to locate a train station in France without having an international plan in place. $40 dollars for a few minutes of usage… ouch!).
+It's also great to have data so you can easily access Google Translate.
+That app can be a total lifesaver if you're, for example, in Spain and only mildly paid attention during your high school Spanish classes.

 DO: Keep all your travel plans in one handy place with a travel planning app

 DON'T: Get stuck in the Customs line – use the Mobile Passport app